13pixlar/sticky-list/README.md

 3. Enable Sticky List for that form att choose your settings
 4. Go to the form editor and select what fields should be displayed in the list
 5. Put the shortcode in a page/post with the corresponding form id, i.e `[stickylist id="1"]`

+#### Styling the list

+Sticky List ships with a minimal stylesheet that is easy to override.
+The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
+The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.

 #### Developers
 This is the fully documented version of the plugin.
 This plugin is Open Source and pull requests are welcome.